30+ days ago - req10051

 The exact assignment will be tailor made, based on the interests and capability of the candidate, and the existing needs within the group.
 Example assignments are:

-•Modelling the impact of alignment on system transmission.
+• Modelling the impact of alignment on system transmission.

-•Investigate and optimize an optical performance monitoring (or qualification) method for both time efficiency as well as accuracy.
+• Investigate and optimize an optical performance monitoring (or qualification) method for both time efficiency as well as accuracy.

-•Investigate the correction potential of an optical actuator.
+• Investigate the correction potential of an optical actuator.

 You are a Bachelor or Master’s student in Physics, Mathematics or Optics.
 You must have a strong affinity with the challenging technical subject and you’re enthusiastic about analytics.
 Furthermore, you will need good communication skills, be able to work independently, and be goal oriented.
 Good programming skills are a big advantage, especially in shorter assignments.

 Please keep in mind that we can only consider students (who are enrolled at a school during the whole internship period) for our internships and graduation assignments.
+Additionally, please note that this is a pipeline vacancy and therefore it will takes longer to receive feedback.

 What ASML offers